-- (a) A vessel engaged in fishing, whether underway or at anchor, shall exhibit only the lights and shapes prescribed in this Rule. - (b) A vessel when engaged in trawling, by which is meant the dragging through the water of a dredge net or other apparatus used as a fishing appliance, shall exhibit: - (i) Two all-round lights in a vertical line, the upper being green and the lower white, or a shape consisting of two cones with their apexes together in a vertical line one above the other; - (ii) A masthead light abaft of and higher than the all-round green light; a vessel of less than 50 meters in length shall not be obliged to exhibit such a light but may do so; and - (iii) When making way through the water, in addition to the lights prescribed in this paragraph, sidelights and a sternlight.
+- (a) A vessel engaged in fishing, whether underway or at anchor, shall exhibit only the lights and shapes prescribed in this Rule. - (b) A vessel when engaged in trawling, by which is meant the dragging through the water of a dredge net or other apparatus used as a fishing appliance, shall exhibit: - (i) Two all-round lights in a vertical line, the upper being green and the lower white, or a shape consisting of two cones with their apexes together in a vertical line one above the other; - (ii) A masthead light abaft of and higher than the all-round green light; a vessel of less than 50 meters in length shall not be obliged to exhibit such a light but may do so; - (iii) When making way through the water, in addition to the lights prescribed in this paragraph, sidelights and a sternlight.

 Vessel engaged in trawling-not making way; vessel less than 50 meters in length.
-Same for International.

-Vessel engaged in trawling-making way; vessel less than 50 meters in length.
-Same for Inland.
+Vessel engaged in trawling-not making way; 50 meters or greater in length.